tibbben/geospatial-visualization/syllabus.md

 *__Week 10 (Oct.
 24):__ Sea Level Rise and Raster Math in GIS*

 Determine geographic areas that meet several criteria by using raster math to combine multiple data layers that represent the individual criteria.
 A sea level rise example in South Florida will be used to illustrate this process.
-Jennifer Posner from the University of Miami Office of Community and Civic Engagement as a *guest speaker* on urban resilience.

 [//]: # (Do we need a better example?
 Sea level rise is really only an elevation layer ... or we need to think of another good layer like storm surge, or forest cover)